kstep/vkrs/CONTRIBUTING.md

 This sixteen lines have just generated the following things for us:

-1. the `struct Search<'a> { ... }` with 8 fields (it would take 11 lines of
+1. The `struct Search<'a> { ... }` with 8 fields (it would take 11 lines of
-   code including derive attribute),
+   code including derive attribute).
-2. the `Struct::new()` constructor which set all fields to sensible defaults we just provided in the DSL (another ~12 lines of code),
+2. The `Struct::new()` constructor which set all fields to sensible defaults we just provided in the DSL (another ~12 lines of code).
-3. a setter method for *each* field (at least 3 lines of code per field, which amounts to 24 lines),
+3. A setter method for *each* field (at least 3 lines of code per field, which amounts to 24 lines).
-4. and `Request` trait implementation (~7 lines + at least 1 line per field, that is about 15 lines of code, if you write short methods in one line, and more if you format them nicely).
+4. And `Request` trait implementation (~7 lines + at least 1 line per field, that is about 15 lines of code, if you write short methods in one line, and more if you format them nicely).